yueshengbin/SMART/README.md

 # 📚️ Synergistic Multi-Agent Framework with Trajectory Learning for Knowledge-Intensive Tasks [[Paper]](https://arxiv.org/abs/2407.09893)

-*Shengbin Yue, Siyuan Wang, Wei Chen, Xuanjing Huang, and Zhongyu Wei**.
+*Shengbin Yue, Siyuan Wang, Wei Chen, Xuanjing Huang, and Zhongyu Wei**

 **SMART**, an innovative multi-agent co-framework to internalize complex trajectories in knowledge-intensive tasks by Long- and Short-Trajectory Learning.
 This general paradigm can be expanded to other complex tasks, empowering arbitrary multi-agent frameworks to internalize tailored trajectories.